allenbijo/allenbijo/README.md

 - 👋 Hi, I’m @alnbijot
 - 👀 I’m interested in nlp
 - 🌱 I’m currently learning AI and ML
-- 📫 How to reach me @AllenBijo on Twitter
+- 📫 How to reach me @allenbijo on Twitter